APP-RS-OC-Polytech-2020/Custodia-Meta/README.md

 > :information_source: This part has the only human-facing interface.

 #### 1.2.3 WebCam
 Import the project into you IDE or compile the classes under /src/ or [grab one of the releases](https://github.com/APP-RS-OC-Polytech-2020/JavaCamServer/releases).
-Run using the jar (and read the help !) or using `main.java` (for full console support) or using `WebCamAPICameraStream.java` for more simple support.
+Run using the jar (and read the help !) or using `main.java` (for full console support) or using `WebCamAPICameraStream.java` for simplier support.

 > :information_source: You'll need a supported webcam for that.
 The code is pretty generic and should work with most USB webcam on windows and linux.

-> :warning: Some IPs are hardcoded in.
+> :warning: Some IPs are hardcoded in if you run without console support.
 You'll want to edit them.
 They're in `WebCamAPICameraStream.java`

 #### 1.2.4 Custodia-rpi
 Import the project into your IDE or compile the classes.
 Make sure you have the dependencies for robotino-api as well as the java wrapper for it.
 And a robotino robot.
 Run using `Main.java`.